Background Checks

 Fingerprint checks will not reveal:

-Applicants fired for theft if the company chose not to press charges.
+Applicants fired for theft if the company chose not to press charges .
 This may be due to the amount of time needed to testify against the former employee, or it might be due to fear of retaliation.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Misdemeanor theft arrests and convictions.
 Depending on the state, what constitutes misdemeanor theft can range from $200 to $2,500 (Texas/Wisconsin).
-Even if a past employer filed charges, depending on the amount, the applicant’s record may only show misdemeanor convictions which will not be shown on fingerprint records.
-Comprehensive background checks can reveal this information.
+Even if a past employer filed charges, depending on the amount and what database you access, the applicant’s record may only show misdemeanor convictions which will not be shown on fingerprint records.
+Comprehensive background checks may reveal this information.

 Employees fired for discrimination, harassment or sexual harassment.
 These infractions are civil, not criminal, offenses and would not be reported to or recorded by the FBI.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Employees fired for verbal or physical abuse of a coworker or client if the victim does not press charges in fear of retaliation.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Falsifying licensure or professional credentials.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Falsifying or providing misleading information about experience, qualifications and/or education.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Social media screening which can uncover disturbing, disqualifying or illegal activity.
-Comprehensive background checks can reveal this information.
+Comprehensive background checks may reveal this information.

 Protecting Your Organization